Novovolynsk

 Located within the Lviv-Volyn coal basin until recently, Novovolynsk was a major coal mining center of the region.
 The city has a few factories: a ferroconcrete plant, brickworks, a plant for mining equipment maintenance, a meatpacking and bread factory, and a woodworking plant.

 History

 Novovolynsk was built in 1950 as a mining town in the USSR.
 It obtained city status in 1957.
 The word "Novovolynsk" is a morphological blend, meaning "a new town in the Volyn Oblast".

-There is a monument to a famous Ukrainian poet and artist Taras Shevchenko in Novovolynsk.
-Prominent civil society activist Anna Garmash is also from Novovolynsk, as well as footballer Artem Fedetskyi.
+There is a monument to a Ukrainian poet and artist Taras Shevchenko in Novovolynsk.

-The town is twinned with Hartlepool, England and Echirolles, France.

 Geography

 Novovolynsk is situated in the southwest of Volyn Oblast in the far north-west of Ukraine.
 The city area is about 17 square kilometers.
 The state border to Poland runs 15 km to the West from the city; 92 km to the North from Novovolynsk there is the state border to Belarus.